Flights can be the most expensive part of travelling, and for South Africans, our downgrade to junk currency has increased the pinch.

 But how do you find these deals?

-One of my favourite ways is to use Skyscanner's Everywhere search for an entire month.
+One of my favourite ways is to use Skyscanner’s Everywhere search for an entire month.
 It shows you the cheapest fares departing your city for either a selected month or an entire year.
-This allows you to quickly spot a significantly reduced fare and snap up a great deal before the airline realises their mistake.
+This allows you to quickly spot a significantly reduced fare and snap up cheap flights from South Africa before the airline realises their mistake.

 If your travel dates are not that flexible, you can still save on flights with this simple hack from Skyscanner.